IUPAC/WFChemCookbook/book/menus.md

-> **This is an outline of the section.
-Detailed content is coming soon.**
-# Use cases for FAIR chemical data
+# Use Cases for FAIR chemical data

-This section will provide example workflow sequences for different scenarios and strategies for setting up regular data management processes.
+This section will highlight specific use cases where data has been made FAIR through a multistep workflow.